copolio/golith/README.md

 # Golith [WIP]

-Boilerplate project for Go web application with examples, middlewares, utilities, default configurations, and integrations with popular libraries written in Go.
+Boilerplate project for web application implementing Clean Architecture with examples, middlewares, utilities, default configurations, and integrations with popular libraries written in Go.

 ---